 The built-in operators in this section trigger events if used outside of a when-clause and outside of a clocked discrete-time partition (see section 16.8.1).
 These expression for div, ceil, floor, and integer are event generating expression.
-The event generating expression for mod(x,y) is floor(x/y), and for rem(x,y) it is div(x,y) - i.e. events are not generated when mod or rem changes continuously in an interval, but when they change discontinuously from one interval to the next. [ If this is not desired, the noEvent function can be applied to them.
+The event generating expression for mod(x,y) is floor(x/y), and for rem(x,y) it is div(x,y) - i.e. events are not generated when mod or rem changes continuously in an interval, but when they change discontinuously from one interval to the next.
+[If this is not desired, the noEvent function can be applied to them.
 E.g. noEvent(integer(v))]

-runcation toward zero).
-[Note: this is defined for / in C99; in rult for negative numbers is implementation-defined, so the standard v() must be used.].
-Result and arguments shall have type Real or • • • • • • • • • • • • • • • • • • • • v() must be used.].
-Result and arguments shall have type Real or either of the arguments is Real the result is Real otherwise Integer. e integer modulus of x/y, i.e. mod(x,y)=x-floor(x/y)y.
-Result ents shall have type Real or Integer.
-If either of the arguments is sult is Real otherwise Integer.
-[Note, outside of a when-clause state triggered when the return value changes discontinuously.
-Examples $0=0.2, \mod(-3,1.4)=1.2, \mod(3,-1.4)=-1.2$ e integer remainder of $x/y$ , such that $div(x,y)y + rem(x, y) = x$ . arguments shall have type Real or Integer.
-If either of the arguments result is Real otherwise Integer.
-[Note, outside of a when-clause state triggered when the return value changes discontinuously.
-Examples )=0.2, rem(-3,1.4)=-0.2]
+div(x,y) Returns the algebraic quotient x/y with any fractional part discarded (also known as truncation toward zero).
+[Note: this is defined for / in C99; in C89 the result for negative numbers is implementation-defined, so the standard function div() must be used.].
+Result and arguments shall have type Real or Integer.
+If either of the arguments is Real the result is Real otherwise Integer. mod(x,y) Returns the integer modulus of x/y, i.e. mod(x,y)=x-floor(x/y)y.
+Result and arguments shall have type Real or Integer.
+If either of the arguments is Real the result is Real otherwise Integer.
+[Note, outside of a when-clause state events are triggered when the return value changes discontinuously.
+Examples mod(3,1.4)=0.2, mod(-3,1.4)=1.2, mod(3,-1.4)=-1.2 rem(x,y) Returns the integer remainder of x/y , such that $div(x,y)y + rem(x, y) = x$.
+Result and arguments shall have type Real or Integer.
+If either of the arguments is Real the result is Real otherwise Integer.
+[Note, outside of a when-clause state events are triggered when the return value changes discontinuously.
+Examples rem(3,1.4)=0.2, rem(-3,1.4)=-0.2]

 ceil(x) Returns the smallest integer not less than x.
 Result and argument shall have type Real.
 [Note, outside of a when-clause state events are triggered when the return value changes discontinuously.] floor(x) Returns the largest integer not greater than x.
 Result and argument shall have type Real.
 [Note, outside of a when-clause state events are triggered when the return value changes discontinuously.]. integer(x) Returns the largest integer not greater than x.
 The argument shall have type Real.
-The result has type Integer.[Note, outside of a when-clause state events are triggered when the return value changes discontinuously.].
+The result has type Integer.
+[Note, outside of a when-clause state events are triggered when the return value changes discontinuously.].